 The development of our plan was guided by many leaders across the system, as well as by years of work involving our academic medical centers, community hospitals, specialty hospitals, office practices, post-acute facilities, home care and community health programs.
 We have drawn on the passion and expertise of every discipline in our system - clinicians and staff - all with a single goal.

-The execution of the United Against Racism strategy will now require a collective effort across our entire system.
-Confronting the challenge of racism will require partnership not just among ourselves, but with the communities we serve.
-We must all be ready to step up at this critical time.
+The execution of the United Against Racism strategy will now require a collective effort across our integrated system.
+And of course, confronting the challenge of racism will require partnership not only just among ourselves, but also with the communities we serve.
+I know that we will all be ready to step up and play our part.